rajrao/mypublicnotes/AWS/Athena/partition_table_example.md

-**Hive style folders**

-In hive style folders the path has key value pairs  (eg: s3://bucket-name/folder1/folder2/year=2024/month=08/day=13/xxxx.csv)
+**Hive style folders** :  In hive style folders the path has key value pairs  (eg: s3://bucket-name/folder1/folder2/year=2024/month=08/day=13/xxxx.csv)

-In the following 2 cases, the projection partitions **do not have to be provided as part of the query** and the data is automatically read.
+In the following case, the projection partitions **do not have to be provided as part of the query** and the data is automatically read.

+The below table reads csv files located in folders named dt=2024-04-01, dt=2023-04-01, etc.
+  s3://bucket-name/folder1/folder2/dt=2024-04-01/xxxx.csv
+  s3://bucket-name/folder1/folder2/dt=2023-04-01/xxxx.csv
+Empty fields should be quoted (eg: '')

 ```sql
 CREATE EXTERNAL TABLE `my_table`(